torkar/docker-b3/README.md

 then fire up the browser and point it to: localhost:8787 and use 'rstudio' as username and the password your set above.

 Note: Exchange YOUR_PASSWORD to a password for you.

-Note: There should be two \` around pwd and then two " also.
-The two \` are not visible in some txt readers (like this on github), and thus in this case I've coded the backticks as code (green).